 SILE is written in the Lua programming language, and the Lua interpreter is available at runtime.
-Just as one can run Javascript code from within a HTML document using a <script> tag, one can run Lua code from within a SILE document using a \script command.
-(It looks better in XML-flavor.)
-This command has two forms: \script[src=<filename>] which includes a Lua file, and \script{...} which runs Lua code inline.
+Just as one can run Javascript code from within a HTML document using a <script> tag, one can run Lua code from within a SILE document using a \lua command.
+(A \script command exists, but is being deprecated beginning in SILE v0.15.0.)